JuanSoFly/ProtocolEphemeral/README.md

 **Protocol Ephemeral** is built on a single premise: **Trust No Disk.**

 - **Relay-And-Forget**: The server blindly broadcasts ciphertext.
-It stores nothing.
+No persistence (RAM-only, tiny ciphertext buffer at most).
 - **Client-Side E2EE**: Keys are generated in-browser and live in the URL fragment (`#`).
 They never touch the server.
 - **Hostile Capture UI**: The interface actively fights surveillance.
 It blurs on focus loss and blocks screenshot attempts.
 - **Ephemeral By Default**: Messages fade after 5 minutes.
 Reloading the page shreds all history.